-Content: Many students find neurophysiology to be a challenging topic because it requires an understanding of neuroanatomy, molecular biology, neurochemistry, and electricity.
-For these reasons, this course may require more time and effort than other courses.
+Content: Many students find neurophysiology to be a challenging topic because it requires an understanding of neuroanatomy, psychology, neurochemistry, and electricity.
+For these reasons, this course will require more time and effort than other courses.
+A pre-course quiz worth no credit, is available on Quercus so that you can gauge the expectations of this course with your knowledge base.
 The content was curated to equip you with only the fundamentals of neurophysiology, sensory systems, and synaptic plasticity.
 Although not exhaustive, with this knowledge you will be prepared for a variety of upper-level neuroscience courses.

 The subject matter we cover is not conceptually difficult.
 What surprises some students is that they are expected to truly understand what is taught in the lecture.
 Rather than memorizing a series of terms, you will be required to synthesize and apply the fundamentals of neurophysiology.
 You can all perform at this level, but you may be learning new study skills at the same time as you are learning about neurophysiology.
+Remember that working long and hard does not necessarily equate to excellence.
+Instead, test your understanding of the material by writing out the information, then explaining it aloud to yourself, then explain it to a friend.
+Then test whether you can explain the concept just as clearly two days later.
 With a concerted effort, you will finish the semester truly understanding the physiological principles that govern how your brain works.
 Rise to the challenge and enjoy!